rahulagarwal/androidto-alertspusher/README.md

     DATABASE_NAME = 'alertspusher'
     DATABASE_USER = 'root'

 You can overwrite these with your preferred settings in the settings.py file.
+If using mysql, you will need to create a new database called 'alertspusher' or whatever database name you choose for the DATABASE_NAME setting.

 ## C2DM Configs
 Add the following line to your settings.py file: